zwiebert/tronferno-mcu/docs/CLI.md

 	  * each receiver has four built-in timers: daily, weekly, astro, random. they work independently, but they need to be send by the same command line.
  ```
-            timer astro=-15;        will set the astro timer and clear all other timers
+            timer astro=-15;        will set the astro timer and disables all other timers and options
-			timer astro=-15 daily=0600-;  w
+            timer astro=-15 daily=0600- sun-auto=1;  will set astro, daily timer, sun automatic  and disables all other timers and options
 ```

 	  *  daily=T - sets the daily timer